-Basic research does not start with ideas about future products or commercial applications, but the emerging field of biomimicry is making connections between biology and design.
+Basic research does not start with ideas about future products or commercial applications, but the field of biomimicry is making connections between biology and design.
 I have taught courses in biomimicry, consulted with professionals, and helped develop original, bio-inspired projects.
 I continue to consult with students and professionals on projects inspired by biological systems and welcome future collaboration. [contact]

 Instructor at ASU Herberger Institute for Design and the Arts